NVIDIA/NeMo-Framework-Launcher/README.md

 In the latest update, we have introduced support for using the Clip encoder provided by NeMo.
 To learn how to convert weights to NeMo Clip checkpoints, please refer to [Section 6.9](#69-convert-checkpoints-from-external-sources-to-nemo) in the documentation.
 If you prefer to restore the previous behavior and use the HF Clip encoder, you can find instructions in the comments within the stable diffusion configuration files.

-Note: If you use NeMo Clip checkpoints as the Clip encoder, the Clip checkpoint need to be kept in the same path as specified in the configuration file when you load a stable diffusion checkpoint.
+Note: If you use NeMo Clip checkpoints as the Clip encoder, the Clip checkpoint needs to be kept in the same path as specified in the configuration file when you load a stable diffusion checkpoint.

 3.There is no guarantee that training Stable Diffusion for an extended period will necessarily result in improved FID/CLIP scores.
 To achieve best results, we suggest evaluating various checkpoints during the late stages of convergence.